-- (a) Davidson & Company LLP, Chartered Professional Accountants, the former auditors of Green Shift Commodities Ltd. (the "Corporation") tendered their resignation, upon request of the Corporation, effective February 27, 2024, and the Board of Directors of the Corporation has appointed Buckley Dodds CPA, as successor auditors in their place, effective February 27, 2024; - (b) the former auditors of the Corporation were requested to resign by the Corporation; - (c) the resignation of Davidson & Company LLP and the appointment of Buckley Dodds CPA in their place has been approved by the Board of Directors of the Corporation; - (d) there have been no reservations contained in the former auditors' reports on any of the financial statements of the Corporation commencing at the beginning of the two most recently completed fiscal years and ending on February 27, 2024; and - (e) there are no reportable events (as defined in section 4.11 (7) (e) of National Instrument 51-102).
+- (a) DNTW Toronto LLP, the former auditors of Green Shift Commodities Ltd. (the "Corporation") tendered their resignation effective February 21, 2025, and the Board of Directors of the Corporation has appointed Horizon Assurance LLP, as successor auditors in their place, effective March 14, 2025; - (b) the former auditors of the Corporation resigned on their own initiative due to the engagement partner's transition from the former auditors to the successor auditors; - (c) the resignation of DNTW Toronto LLP and the appointment of Horizon Assurance LLP in their place has been approved by the Board of Directors of the Corporation; - (d) the former auditors did not perform audit nor issue an opinion on any of the financial statements of the Corporation since their appointment on October 24, 2024; and - (e) there are no reportable events (as defined in section 4.11 (7) (e) of National Instrument 51-102).

-DATED at Toronto, Ontario this 27th day of February 2024.
+DATED at Toronto, Ontario this 14th day of March, 2025.